Web Application Security

 Vulnerability Scanning

-The Sprocket testing team utilizes proprietary and commercial-grade scanning software to locate any lurking vulnerabilities across your web application.
+Sprocket uses proprietary and commercial-grade scanners to rapidly surface known and emerging vulnerabilities across your web applications.

 Exploitation